Francis Ford Coppola: Further director's cuts

+2019–present

-Megalopolis (TBA)
+Megalopolis (2024)

 In April 2019, Coppola announced that he planned to direct Megalopolis, which he had been developing for many years prior.
 Speaking to Deadline, he said: "I plan this year to begin my longstanding ambition to make a major work utilizing all I have learned during my long career, beginning at age 16 doing theater, and that will be an epic on a grand scale, which I've titled Megalopolis."
-He had planned to direct the movie, a story about the aftermath and reconstruction of New York City after a mega-disaster, but after the real-life disaster of the September 11 attacks, the project was seen as being too sensitive.
+He had planned to direct the movie, a story about the aftermath and reconstruction of New York City after a mega-disaster, many years earlier, but after the real-life disaster of the September 11 attacks, the project was seen as being too sensitive.

 In August 2021, it was announced that Coppola had begun discussions with actors for the project and that he was aiming to begin principal photography in the fall of 2022.
 In April 2022, it was reported that filming was to take place from September 6, 2022, to February 2, 2023.
 In May 2022, the star cast was revealed: Adam Driver, Forest Whitaker, Nathalie Emmanuel, Jon Voight, and Laurence Fishburne.
 In July, it was reported that filming would instead begin in November 2022 at Trilith Studios in Fayetteville, Georgia.
-In August, it was revealed that Aubrey Plaza, Talia Shire, Shia LaBeouf, Jason Schwartzman, Kathryn Hunter, James Remar, and Grace VanderWaal joined the cast.
+In August, it was revealed that Aubrey Plaza, Talia Shire, Shia LaBeouf, Jason Schwartzman, Kathryn Hunter, Laurence Fishburne, James Remar, and Grace VanderWaal joined the cast.
 In early October, it was announced that Chloe Fineman, Dustin Hoffman, Bailey Ives, Isabelle Kusman, and D.B.
 Sweeney would also be joining the cast.

-Favorite films

-In 2012, Coppola participated in the Sight & Sound film polls of that year.
-Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.